| outCorrectedImg,outNoiseImg = | vsnr2dImg (inImg,nbIter,stdDevX,stdDevY,theta,alpha) |

 Standard denoising methods rely on a white noise assumption.
 This means that the intensity alteration is spatially uncorrelated.
 The VSNR (Variational Stationary Noise Remover) algorithm removes structural noise, i.e. following a pattern, in the input image [1].

-In a generic case, we can express the noisy image as the sum of the clean image
+In a generic case, we can express the noisy image

 and the noise image